RedHatBemgium/igaming-careers/README.md

 # igaming-careers
-A careers webiste for ffinding igaming jobs
+A careers webiste for finding igaming jobs